H=Horticulture Research Center, So. Burlington, USDA zone 4b

 Controlled Freezing, Hardiness of perennials:

 In Fall 2012-Winter 2013, controlled freezing studies to the usual 5 subfreezing temperatures of 28, 23, 18, 12, 7F (-2, -5, -8, -11, -14C) in freezing chambers, for a minimum half hour to 2 hours maximum at each, was conducted in early January and late February on 7 perennial species, including 2 coneflowers ('Lucky Star' and 'PowWow Wild Berry').
 Deacclimation studies were conducted on Coreopsis 'Route 66' and Leucanthemum 'Becky' on exposure to 60F for 1,3 or 5 days prior to exposure to the 5 subfreezing temperatures.
-Similar studies are planned for winter 2013-14.
-(Results 2013)
+Similar studies are planned for winter 2014-15. (no studies were done in 2013-14) (Results 2013)

 Over 200 new cultivars are being evaluated in trials in USDA zone 4b for performance, flower time and color, hardiness, pest problems, and potential for future studies or use in the region.
 Other trial sites include another in zone 4 (Full Circle Gardens, Essex Jct), zone 4b (Milton and the Justin Morrill Homestead in Strafford), and zone 5b (Burlington Waterfront Park).
 We continue as an official test site for introductions from Plant Haven.
 Blooms of Bressingham, Ball Horticulture, as well as various other firms varying by year.